-Parameter SGA_MAX_SIZE holds the maximum size that System Global Area (SGA) can reach for a particular instance.
+Parameter SGA\MAX\SIZE holds the maximum size that System Global Area (SGA) can reach for a particular instance.
 Beginning with Oracle9i release 1 (9.0.1), Oracle Database can change its SGA configuration while the instance is running.
 This allows sizes of buffer cache, shared pool, and large pool to be changed without instance shutdown.

-Oracle Database can start instances underconfigured and allow the instance to use more memory by growing SGA up to a maximum of SGA_MAX_SIZE.
-If no SGA_MAX SIZE value is specified, then Oracle Database selects a default value that is the sum of all components specified or defaulted at initialization time.
-If SGA_MAX_SIZE specified in the initialization parameter file is less than the sum of all components specified or defaulted to at initialization time, then the setting of SGA MAX SIZE in the initialization parameter file is ignored.
+Oracle Database can start instances underconfigured and allow the instance to use more memory by growing SGA up to a maximum of SGA\MAX\SIZE.
+If no SGA\MAX\ SIZE value is specified, then Oracle Database selects a default value that is the sum of all components specified or defaulted at initialization time.
+If SGA\MAX\SIZE specified in the initialization parameter file is less than the sum of all components specified or defaulted to at initialization time, then the setting of SGA MAX SIZE in the initialization parameter file serves as an upper bound.